iotku/GistCollection/README.md

 # GistCollection
-Collection of potentially useful applicartions and scripts that I originally uploaded as gists.
+Collection of potentially useful applications and scripts that I originally uploaded as gists.